Introduction to psychometric tests

 For online numerical reasoning tests you will get to use your own calculator.
 Make sure you choose one with which you are familiar; perhaps that old one you’ve had since your GCSEs for example.
 The time pressure during psychometric tests is intense, so if you can save a few vital seconds by not having to look down at your calculator to find where the divide button is, then you are giving yourself the best possible chance to perform well.

 Another important thing to bear in mind when you take your online test is whether your calculator displays your typing on the screen.
 For example scientific calculators will display what you’ve typed on a line above the main line of display.
 This is very useful when you are adding a list of numbers and you need to quickly check where you got to.
 Or if you miss-key a button this line will show you whether you need to go back one step.
 Without this feature on your calculator you will have to clear and start the calculation again – not what you need during your psychometric test.
+If you would like more numerical tips then check out our numerical reasoning test tips.

-Advice for during your test
+Test day advice: Tips for during your test

 Tip 5: Read the instructions carefully